linxiaokun528/zookeeper-operator/README.md

 zookeeperclusters.zookeeper.database.apache.com   1m
 ```

-## Uninstall Zookeeper operator
+## Uninstall ZooKeeper Operator

-Note that the Zookeeper clusters managed by Zookeeper operator will **NOT** be deleted even if the operator is uninstalled.
+Note that the ZooKeeper clusters managed by ZooKeeper Operator will **NOT** be deleted even if the Operator is uninstalled.

-This is an intentional design to prevent accidental operator failure from killing all the Zookeeper clusters.
+This is an intentional design to prevent accidental Operator failure from killing all the ZooKeeper clusters.

-To delete all clusters, delete all cluster CR objects before uninstalling the operator.
+To delete all clusters, delete all cluster CR objects before uninstalling the Operator.

-Clean up Zookeeper operator:
+Clean up ZooKeeper Operator:

-1. Delete the operator.
+1. Delete the Operator.

     ```bash
     $ kubectl delete -f example/deployment.yaml